PyLadiesPune/PyLadies-Pune-Site/README.md

 # PyLadies-Pune-Site
-HTML & CSS code for our website http://pune.pyladies.com/
+HTML & CSS code for our website http://pune.pyladies.com/ </br>
+Also, our main website is : http://www.pyladies.com/